ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 }
 ```

-### More in depth variable descriptions: Tier 3.

-For situations in which there is no registry of variable definitions that bind the semantics associated with an identifier that can be used as a so:propertyID, there are two options.
-In either case the dcat:conformsTo property should be asserted in the so:PropertyValue to identify a profile used for extending the PropertyValue description.
-Either of these extension mechanisms would only be interoperable for clients that recognize the meaning of the dcat:conformsTo value.
-Other clients will depend on the Tier 0, 1, or 2 content provided.

-#### Recommended: use external vocabulary
+### Variable description using an external vocabulary.

-Take advantage of the open-world nature of rdf data to include an ontologic description of the variable using some other more expressive vocabulary, e.g. SVO, SSN, DDI, in the PropertyValue instance.
-If this approach is used, the so:PropertyValue/so:description text should contain text describing the variable scope etc, for clients that do not utilize the extenal vocabulary specified by the dcat:conformsTo.
+For situations in which there is no registry of variable definitions that define identifiers that can be used as a so:propertyID, take advantage of the open-world nature of rdf data to include an ontologic description of the variable using some other more expressive vocabulary, e.g. SVO, SSN, DDI, in the PropertyValue instance.
+If this approach is used, the so:PropertyValue/so:description text should contain text describing the variable scope etc, for clients that do not utilize the extenal vocabulary that is used.
+The dcat:conformsTo property should be asserted in the so:PropertyValue to identify a profile used for extending the PropertyValue description.
+This extension mechanisms would only be interoperable for clients that recognize the meaning of the dcat:conformsTo value.

 Example using the [sosa vocabulary](https://www.w3.org/TR/vocab-ssn/)